-The NHMRC/R G Menzies Fellowship is awarded in partnership with the National Health and Medical Research Council (NHMRC) to provide opportunities for Australian researchers to undertake research that is both of major importance in its field and of benefit to Australian health.
+The NHMRC/R G Menzies Fellowship is awarded and administered by the National Health and Medical Research Council (NHMRC).
+The Fellowship is to provide opportunities for Australian researchers to undertake research that is both of major importance in its field and of benefit to Australian health.
 A major objective is to foster career development at the postdoctoral level by encouraging the beneficial experience of a different research environment.

 The Fellowships are available for postdoctoral medical study at approved overseas institutions with tenure for up to four years.
 Two years are spent in the overseas country followed by two years back in Australia.
 Awards are offered to persons of outstanding ability who wish to make research a significant component of their career.